1. Can I submit the same project to both the branch and national award programs?

-Members and Supporters of CSHP will be recognized virtually at the Together Conference 2022 and receive a personalized framed certificate.
-They will also be recognized on the CSHP website, in CSHP's Interactions newsletter, and in the ceremony program.
-All team members, regardless of membership status, will be recognized in the CJHP.
+Team members who meet eligibility criteria will be recognized at the Together 2023 conference and receive a personalized framed certificate.
+They will also be recognized in the ceremony program, Interactions newsletter, and on cshp.ca.
+Award-winning abstracts will be published in the CJHP.

 9. What are this year’s submission deadlines?